FelixBotscher/FelixBotscher/README.md

 - 👋 Hi, I’m @FelixBotscher
-- 👀 I’m interested in software development, embedded systems and sports.
+- 👀 I’m interested in software development, embedded systems, IoT and sports.
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on old projects where I have to fix some bugs.

 <!---